 Map Requirements to Business Outcomes

 For every technical requirement, ask "what business problem does this solve?"
 Then structure your response around solving that problem, with the requirement as supporting evidence.
-This approach helped one enterprise sales team improve their win rate from 22% to 34% over eight months.

 1. Copy-Paste Generic Content (The "Boilerplate Death")